 In terms of cost, understand how remuneration works.
 The more intellectual or consulting agencies work on a mainly time cost basis.
 Database marketing and campaign communication agencies tend to be time and/or cost-plus.
 Marketing implementation services are more price list driven, for example, pay-per-click plus fixed fee.
 Overall, expect to pay more for those with London offices and less in the suburbs or rural areas.
 Expect to pay more for a heavy duty management team, those with an overseas management structure and those that belong to a quoted group.
 Fewer layers and complexity means less cost.

-Assessing marketing agencies starts with your brief.
-So include your selection criteria in the brief.
-This helps agencies marshall the best resources to meet your needs and demonstrate they can meet your needs (or choose not to).
+Selecting marketing agencies starts with your brief.
+So as well as your marketing aims and needs, include your selection criteria in the brief.
+This helps agencies put their best resources on your case both to meet your needs and also demonstrate they can meet your needs.
 Then seek multiple and diverse responses to your brief, and make sure you meet the team.
-When you do meet the team, ask who does the work, and be wary of agencies who just use front-men for the pitch and who you risk never seeing again.
+When you do meet the team, ask who does the work, and be wary of agencies who just use front-men for the pitch and who you may never see again.
 Finally give clear, comprehensive and timely feedback to all.
 To do otherwise is disrespectful and lessens your good name.

-Having seen the world from both sides of the fence, if you are paying an agency to help you, never be in doubt that they are on your side.
-But also remember that agency people are human – they’ll work harder for you if they like you.
+However, having seen the world from both sides of the fence, if you are paying an agency to help you, never be in doubt that they are on your side.
+But also remember that people are human – they’ll work harder for you if they like you.
 So build good relationships; let your agency know that you are on their side – and if the work is deserving, say proper ‘thank-yous’.
-Building good relationships will benefit you in many ways, for example in terms of profile and career advancement!
+Building good relationships will benefit you in many ways: for example, in terms of a more enjoyable and less stressful life, and potentially profile, and career advancement!

-It all starts with a clear brief.
-So use our handy one-page marketing brief for briefing marketing agencies, or your in-house team.
-Then make yourself available to answer questions verbally.
+So net whether you have a good agency on board or need a new agency, it all starts with a clear brief.
+So use our handy one-page marketing brief for both selecting marketing agencies, or your in-house team. and managing them.
+Then make yourself available to answer questions verbally, help them understand, and stay on-strategy.
+If you’d like advice on selecting folk to help you, just give us a call.

 It is a downer returning home from your holidays.
 You know all good things come to an end.
 You also expect a tedious wait at the airport and a tiring journey home.